aphelps099/CA-SBDC/wp-content/plugins/use-any-font/readme.txt

 Contributors: dnesscarkey
 Tags: custom fonts, font embed, font uploader, typography, install font Requires at least: 3.0
-Tested up to: 6.1
+Tested up to: 6.3
-Stable tag: 6.2.98
+Stable tag: 6.3.04

-Embed any custom font using font uploader and assign to elements.
-Upload font in 1 format and other needed formats are auto converted even woff2.
+Upload custom fonts using font uploader.
+Custom fonts are auto converted to compressed woff2 for better performance.
+Self Hosted & GDPR compliant custom font plugin.

 == Description ==
 Upload any custom fonts you wish and give your site a elegant look.
 Quickly change font without need of css knowledge.
 Or you can select from our 23,871+ predefined font collection to add in your site.
 It even has google fonts which you can store in your own server.